VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Quote/objects/QuoteConnection.md

 # QuoteConnection ==~object~==

-The `QuoteConnection` is an object used to manage and retrieve quotes.
+This type is an object used to manage and retrieve quotes.

 ## Fields